A Zoom hearing for her domestic violence case went viral. Now people are blaming her, she says.

 She was acutely aware, she said later in an interview, of Harris — sitting out of sight but not out of mind, in her daughter’s bedroom.
 Released from jail last month as his case was pending, Harris had come back to the apartment they shared, Lindsey said, in violation of no-contact orders.
 She said he acted like Feb.
 9 was nothing and wanted her to say the same.

 “You know nothing happened,” she said he told her.
-Speaking to The Post, she declined to go into details of that night, saying only that Harris left her with bruises.
+Speaking to The Washington Post, she declined to go into details of that night, saying only that Harris left her with bruises.

 Court documents released to The Post also give little information beyond stating that Harris has been previously convicted of assault.